TrinityJayd/LMS/README.md

      - Finding call numbers.
    - For now, only the "Replacing books" task is implemented.

 2. **Replacing Books:**
    - When the user selects "Replacing books," the application randomly generates 10 different call numbers and displays them to the user.
    - Users can reorder the call numbers in ascending order.
    - The application checks whether the user placed the call numbers in the correct ascending order.
    - Different levels are included to motivate users to continue learning.

+### Updates

+1. **Enabling the Identifying Areas Task**
+   - In this update, the "Identifying Areas" task is enabled.

+2. **User-Friendly Interface for Matching Columns**
+   - Upon selecting the "Identifying Areas" task, users will encounter an intuitive user interface.
+The interface allows users to engage in a column-matching challenge involving call numbers (top level only) and descriptions.

+3. **User-Driven Questions**
+   - Users now have the freedom to answer as many questions as they desire.

+4. **Alternating Question Types**
+   - They alternate between matching descriptions to call numbers and call numbers to descriptions.

+5. **Randomized Item Selection**
+   - Each question is a unique challenge with four randomly selected items in the first column.
+   - The second column presents seven potential answers, including three incorrect ones, offering a dynamic and engaging experience.

+   **Note: In this context, a "question" encompasses the entire column-matching set, including both columns.**

+6. **Gamification for User Motivation**
+   - The timer and levels have been reused for gamification

+7. **Efficient Data Storage**
+   -Call numbers and their corresponding descriptions are efficiently stored in a dictionary, ensuring optimal data management and retrieval.

 ## Usage Instructions